-MBA529 GLOBAL MANAGERIAL FINANCE (3 crs.)
+MBA529 GLOBAL MANAGERIAL FINANCE (3 CRS.)

 Explores basic financial theories, their application, and financial decision models necessary for handling complex corporate financial problems in the global environment.
-Course mainly emphasizes the important role of finance in the global business operations.
+Emphasizes the important role of finance in the global business operations.

-MBA552 ENTREPRENEURSHIP (3 crs.)
+MBA552 ENTREPRENEURSHIP (3 CRS.)
 Examines all aspects of starting a new business, with emphasis on the critical role of recognizing and assessing opportunities.
 Topics include attributes of entrepreneurs and entrepreneurial careers, creating and evaluating opportunities, writing business plans, and financing new ventures.

-MBA554 INTERNATIONAL BUSINESS (3 crs.)
+MBA554 INTERNATIONAL BUSINESS (3 CRS.)
 Presents broad view of issues facing professionals in the international business area.
 Topics are broad and include international trade, exchange rates, finance, organizational structure, and international legal dimensions.
 Student learns to weave the social, technical, cultural, risk and human relations factors into a global context.

-MBA556 ORGANIZATIONAL LEADERSHIP (3 crs.)
+MBA556 ORGANIZATIONAL LEADERSHIP (3 CRS.)